Health insurance for college graduates

 Medicaid enrollment is available year-round, and Medicaid does cover pre-existing conditions.
 In most cases, there are no premiums.
 For a new grad living in a state where Medicaid has been expanded, this could be a perfect solution during the weeks or months that it might take to find a job after graduation.

 In New York and Minnesota, there’s also an option for very low-cost coverage for people who earn too much for Medicaid, but are still fairly low-income.
-Both of those states have Basic Health Programs (BHPs), available to individuals earning up to just over $24,000.
+Both of those states have Basic Health Programs (BHPs), available to individuals earning up to nearly $25,000.
 In New York, the BHP is called The Essential Plan, and it only costs $20/month.
 In Minnesota, the BHP is called MinnesotaCare, and most enrollees pay between $16 and $80 per month.

 Getting health coverage through an employer is probably the path that most college grads envision, and it’s an excellent option if it becomes available.
 Employer-sponsored health insurance generally offers substantial benefits, and employers typically pay a large portion of the premiums.